Juventud Guerrera

-Eduardo Aníbal González Hernández (born November 23, 1974) is a Mexican professional wrestler, better known by his ring name Juventud "Juvi" Guerrera.
+Eduardo Aníbal González Hernández (born November 23, 1974), better known by his ring name Juventud "Juvi" Guerrera, is a Mexican professional wrestler performing on the independent circuit.

 Guerrera is best known for his appearances with the Mexican professional wrestling promotions AAA and Consejo Mundial de Lucha Libre (CMLL) and with the American professional wrestling promotions Extreme Championship Wrestling (ECW), World Wrestling Entertainment (WWE), World Championship Wrestling (WCW), and Total Nonstop Action Wrestling (TNA).
 Championships held by Guerrera over the course of his career include the AAA Cruiserweight Championship, IWGP Junior Heavyweight Championship, WCW/WWE Cruiserweight Championship, WCW World Tag Team Championship, and WWA International Cruiserweight Championship.
-"Juventud Guerrera" is Spanish for "Youth Warrior".
+"Juventud Guerrera" is Spanish for "Youth Warrior"/"Warrior Youth".

 Professional wrestling career

 Early career (1992–1996)

 Early in his career, Guerrera was a mainstay in the Asistencia Asesoría y Administración (AAA) promotion.
 He had a very lengthy feud with Rey Mysterio Jr. in which they traded the AAA Welterweight Title back and forth.
 The pair also had several tag team matches in which Guerrera would team with his father Fuerza, while Rey Jr. would tag with uncle and trainer Rey Misterio Sr.